department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 Only the insured Servicemember or Veteran may apply for accelerated benefits.
 No one may apply on their behalf.
 In the case of a terminally ill spouse, only the insured may apply.
 Use the application form for the type of coverage you have:

-**If you’re an SGLI or VGLI policyholder**, fill out a Claim for Accelerated Benefits.
-[Download the Claim for Accelerated Benefits form](https://benefits.va.gov/INSURANCE/forms/8284.htm).
+**If you’re an SGLI or VGLI policyholder**, fill out a Claim for Accelerated Benefits. <a href="https://benefits.va.gov/INSURANCE/forms/8284.htm"><span class="usa-sr-only">This will open a new website.</span>Download the Claim for Accelerated Benefits form</a>.

 - If you’re still on active duty or you’re a Reservist, turn in the form to your service branch.
 They will need to fill out part of the form.